Skin Cancer Specialist Advice

 Non-melanoma skin cancers are generally slow to develop or spread, while melanoma can be much more aggressive and therefore poses a greater threat.
 It is always a good idea to keep an eye on any moles on the skin, as the signs of malignant melanoma will usually manifest themselves as changes in the appearance of moles.

 Protecting your skin is, of course, always the best course of action, but if your skin has already been damaged by the sun and presents some changes that you find worrying, make sure you seek professional advice.
 If you are looking for a private skin cancer clinic, London’s Harley Street Dermatology Clinic can offer you a consultation and if necessary, treatment.
 Our clinical director has undertaken and published research on the subject, and it remains one of his specialist areas.

 The treatment you are offered will depend on the type of skin cancer you have, the location of the lesion and how developed it is.
 You will be required to attend a consultation with a consultant dermatologist who will assess your skin and advise on the best course of treatment.
 Common Skin Cancer treatments include:

 - Surgical excision

 - Photodynamic Therapy (PDT)

 If it is identified that you do have skin cancer and treatment is needed, the Harley Street Dermatology clinic offers a range of treatment options which will be discussed with you during your consultation.
-Skin cancer can be removed surgically under local anesthetic with the most common dermatological surgeries to treat skin cancer being MOHS, Excision, and Cutterage and Electrocautery.
-There are also a number of non-surgical skin cancer treatments on offer, these include photodynamic therapy, topical creams and Cyrotheraphy.
+Skin cancer can be removed surgically under local anaesthetic with the most common dermatological surgeries to treat skin cancer being MOHS, Excision, and Curretage and Electrocautery.
+There are also a number of non-surgical skin cancer treatments on offer, these include photodynamic therapy, topical creams and Cryotherapy.